 Find your seed and do what you love!!
 Maria Monarch X

-This is one of the major reasons I have taken a step back with school talks to focus growing my own children and garden.
-I be back in full swing February 2021!!
+This is one of the major reasons I have taken a step back with school talks to focus on growing my own children and garden.
+I will be back in full swing in February 2021!!
 This means I will only be talking at garden clubs in the evening, and continuing speaking at locals schools that have booked me already.

 It’s all worth the hard work, soon I will get to sit in my chair admiring all the flowers in bloom and harvesting our crops, I just love watching everything around me growing throughout the seasons.
-Nature is pretty special and one of the best places to be in relaxing with a glass of wine or a cup of tea.
-The glasshouse layout is next years focus as I have just put tables in at the moment for seed trays and at the back end we have dug in our own compost into the soil, then planted our orka’s tomatoes, cucumbers and chilli plants into.
-Any ideas or advice for to my garden I’m happy to hear from you.
+Nature is pretty special and one of the best places to be in, relaxing with a glass of wine or a cup of tea.
+The glasshouse layout is next year’s focus as I have just put tables in at the moment for seed trays and at the back end we have dug in our own compost into the soil, then planted our orka’s tomatoes, cucumbers, and chilli plants into.
+Any ideas or advice for my garden I’m happy to hear from you.

 It’s so rewarding how far we have come in 8 weeks when we all chipped in as a family.

 The Butterfly Musketeers are ecstatic to announce that Guardians of Rāwhiti Domain, New Brighton has received the green light this week under a $580,000 grant from the government’s Shovel Ready Projects.
 The money will be for a nature playground and butterfly park.
-The Butterfly Musketeers has been a spokes person on behalf of the Monarchs for the last 3 years with the Guardians of Rāwhiti Domain chairperson Cathy Baker (an amazing visionary lady) who has been working since 2015 to create an inspiring project for a 1.7 hectare section of Rāwhiti Domain on the east side of Christchurch.
-Designated in the Rāwhiti Domain Management Plan of 2007 as a natural play area for children, the area incorporates a 100 year old monarch butterfly habitat.
+The Butterfly Musketeers has been a spokesperson on behalf of the Monarchs for the last 3 years with the Guardians of Rāwhiti Domain chairperson Cathy Baker (an amazing visionary lady) who has been working since 2015 to create an inspiring project for a 1.7-hectare section of Rāwhiti Domain on the east side of Christchurch.
+Designated in the Rāwhiti Domain Management Plan of 2007 as a natural play area for children, the area incorporates a 100-year-old monarch butterfly habitat.
 Plans include a native bird habitat nourished by nectar gardens.
 Massive thanks to Cathy Baker and her wonderful team who pushed for this amazing project.
 It’s going to be an epic place for children, adults, and our local wildlife.
 BIG thanks to the incredible support from Eastern Community Sport and Recreation Inc & Poto Williams (Labour MP for Christchurch East).